Places to study

 Printer labels, and the template for printing this address on to printer labels, are available from the office on request.

 The programme office provides equipment that trainees are able to loan out for research purposes.
 Some examples of this equipment include digital recorders, USB foot pedals for transcription, mobile phones and telephone pick up devices to record telephone interviews.
 If you would like to loan out any equipment, we advise that you email the office in advance to ensure that what you need is in stock.
 If the equipment is not available we will chase this for you.

 The programme office has a selection of psychological tests that can be loaned out to trainees.
 A list of the tests available can be found in the resources section on Moodle.

 The course owns a Classroom on Wheels unit storing laptops in the teaching room, C34 Furness Building and one in the trainee room, C27 with additional laptops.
 The laptops in the teaching room are mainly used within research teaching to allow for interactive sessions where the trainees can follow the instructions given by the teachers using software such as SPSS.
 Additionally trainees can use the laptops during the lunch breaks on teaching days providing they are not removed from C34.
 The laptops in C27 are for use in the trainee room whenever required but should not be removed from the room.

-It is the responsibility of the trainee who has signed an item out to ensure that it is returned to the programme.
-In the event that resources are not returned, the trainee who last signed the item out will be financially liable to replace the item borrowed.
-Resources should not therefore be passed on to others for use and short-loan books need to be signed back in on the same day they are signed out.
+It is the responsibility of the trainee who has borrowed an item out to ensure that it is returned to the programme.
+In the event that resources are not returned, the trainee who last borrowed the item will be financially liable to replace the item borrowed.
+Resources should not therefore be passed on to others for use and short-loan books need to be returned on the same day they are loaned out.

 In recent years the amount of equipment available to trainees to borrow has increased dramatically in response to demand.
 However if you find that there is something you would like to use for your research that you are unable to borrow from the course please inform the Research Coordinator and we will consider the request and purchase where appropriate.